 The past, present and the future

-For centuries, big thinkers like Pythagoras, Plato, Galilei and Jung have studied astrology and even though we are now heavily scientifically focused, astrology is still used by some big leaders to this day.
-I assure you that they do not use Astro tv for advice though.
+For centuries, big thinkers like Pythagoras, Plato, Galilei and Jung have studied astrology and even though we are now heavily scientifically focused, astrology is still used to this day.

 So why does everybody talk about predicting the future?

-We Astrologers look at the energies that play out according to Natal Charts and which energies play out when we look at the transits (present en upcoming placements of planets).
-Not to literally predict the future, but to get a feel for the energies that emphasize or repel each other so we can learn more about ourselves and ‘estimate’ what is likely to occur or not occur, based on our interpretation of the symbolic and energetic language of the stars.
+Astrologers look at the patterns and themes that play out according to Natal Charts and transits (present en upcoming placements of planets).
+Not to literally predict the future, but to get a feel for the cyclical change and resonance that will be present so we can learn more about ourselves and ‘estimate’ what is likely to occur or not occur, based on our interpretation of the symbolic language of the stars.
 This gives us the insight on how to approach certain times and how to work with the energy that is present for us.
 These insights can open us up for transformation and growth.

 The ancient wisdom of the relation between us humans and the cosmos we live in, is delicate and often misunderstood in modern times.
 If your forehead is still relaxed after reading this blog, I would love to dive into the stars with you, so I can hopefully shed some helpful light on understanding astrology when it comes to your life and natal chart.